jurjoroa/text_analysis_quanteda/README.md

 ## Statement of contributions

+**Jorge Roa** prepared the code, programed the presentation and prepared the markdown of the code.

+**Augusto Fonseca** Checked in detail bugs in the code; suggested new piece of codes; prepared the practice material for the repo; he prepocessed the video and edit it.

-**Simon Munzert** prepared the practice material and post-processed the recording.
+**Alexander Kraess** Checked in detail bugs in the code; suggested new piece of codes; prepared the practice material for the repo; he coordinate our meetings and logistics of the team

-**Kermit the Frog** prepared the presentation slides and recording.
-He also provided an example to the practice material.